-Retail is the concluding step of a complex supply chain that has several additional costs that keep adding at every stage.
-Anything (such as RPA in retail) that can improve these costs or optimize the costing of a product, can potentially also improve the profit margins of the retailers.
+Retail is the concluding step of a complex supply chain with several additional costs that keep adding at every stage.
+Anything (such as RPA in retail) that can improve these costs or optimize the costing of a product in between this transition can also improve the retailers’ profit margins.

-RPA in retail supports an array of activities, such as inventory, supply chain, returns processing, invoice and contract management as well as store planning management.
-The lesser-known fact, however, is that RPA also supports multiple office tasks such as onboarding, staff selection, payroll, training, health, and safety as well.
-The finance department can optimize activities around regulatory compliance, cashflow management, incentive claims, payables, and receivables.
+RPA in retail supports various activities such as inventory, supply chain, returns processing, invoice and contract management, and store planning management.
+However, the lesser-known fact is that RPA also supports multiple office tasks such as onboarding, staff selection, payroll, training, health, and safety.
+The finance department can optimize activities around regulatory compliance, cash flow management, incentive claims, payables, and receivables.

 There is no denying the fact that retail becomes successful with details.
 But, it is high time that you automate these details or repetitive tasks.

 According to recent data, global online sales increased to 8.8% of total retail spending in 2018, which was 7.4% in 2016.
-Online sales in the United States are also touted to double by 2023, which will reach upto 20 to 25% of the retail space.
-The industry is sure to face several challenges that need restructuring of business processes from top to bottom.
+Online sales in the United States are also touted to double by 2023, which will reach up to 20 to 25% of the retail space.
+The industry is sure to face several challenges that need a restructuring of business processes from top to bottom.

 Comparing these growth numbers to a considerably slow market, increasing labor costs, production costs, as well as undependable supply – retail owners can face significant challenges in the coming years.
 Other than this, retail is also expected to address the increasing need for consumer-centric business execution.

-For multiple retail decisions, such as trade promotions, churn rate, and product introductions, sales analytics is the key.
-RPA in sales can automate sales analytics by offering data-based, real-time reports on customer preferences and user behavior related to particular aspects of a product.
+Sales analytics is the key for multiple retail decisions, such as trade promotions, churn rate, and product introductions.
+RPA can provide real-time reports based on customer preferences and user behavior regarding a particular product or product features.

-The old-school, in-store strategy of retail is to arrange the store according to existing customer preferences and requirements.
+The old-school, in-store retail strategy is to arrange the store according to existing customer preferences and requirements.
 And this is still relevant.

-For instance, if you shop from a store regularly and the retail owner strategically places products based on your requirements, you are likely to complete purchase early.
+For instance, if you shop from a store regularly and the retail owner strategically places products based on your requirements, you will likely complete the purchase early.
 When the user can find relevant products without much hassle, that is a high selling point.

 RPA in the retail sector can help you analyze the organization of your store to fit customer expectations, improve user experience, and boost profits.

 What is demand-supply planning?
-Based on the demand of the user regarding a particular product or service, organizations create a supply plan to fulfill this demand.
+Based on the user’s demand regarding a particular product or service, organizations create a supply plan to fulfil this demand.

-Traditionally, this was achieved by gathering data, standardizing of this data, simulations, and other such activities.
-Needless to say, this was executed manually, and hence, guesswork was also a major element of the structure.
+Traditionally, this was achieved by gathering data, standardizing this data, simulations, and other such activities.
+This was executed manually, and hence, guesswork was also a significant element of the structure.

 With RPA in the retail sector, demand-supply planning can be automated.
-You would also be able to make data-driven decisions for asset management, customer support, supplier management, and capacity management.
+You would also make data-driven decisions for asset management, customer support, supplier management, and capacity management.

 Well, simply because trade promotions require data gathering and analysis.
 It is the primary requirement, without which it is not possible to prepare trade promotions.

 RPA in retail can achieve this task in much less time and with higher efficiency.
 For example, think of rebate management, which is actively used in the food industry.
-This is a sales promotion activity which improves the sales of the product in question.
-And without knowing the data and user preferences behind this product, it is not possible to offer a rebate.
+This is a sales promotion activity that improves the sales of the product in question.
+And without knowing the data and user preferences behind this product, it is impossible to offer a rebate.

 Retailers must categorize products based on both global and local stock-keeping units.
 Many factors are to be considered based on different market constituents and definitions.